inframanufaktur/eleventy-plugin-clean-urls/README.md

 ## How does it work?

-We are parsing your HTML using `linkedom`, getting all links to external sources and search for search params on them.
+We are parsing your HTML using `linkedom`, getting all links to external sources and search for tracking params on them.
 If we find some, we delete them.